Observed Conditions

 Dewpoint - Humidity

-Relative humidity is the amount of water vapor in the air, expressed as a percentage of the maximum amount of water vapor the air can hold at the same temperature.
-Measured directly by a humidity instrument mounted on the TychoCam.
+• Relative humidity is reported as a percentage and represents the amount of water vapor present in the air relative to the maximum possible at the same temperature.
+Relative humidity is measured directly using a humidity sensor mounted on the TychoCam™.

 Sky Brightness